Gluten-Free Fried Rice

 Cook the Eggs:

-• Heat 1 tablespoon of olive oil in a large wok or skillet over medium heat.
+• Heat 1 tablespoon olive oil in a large wok or skillet over medium heat.

-• Pour in the beaten eggs and cook without stirring for about 30 seconds.
+• Pour in 2 large eggs that have been beaten and let them sit without stirring for about 30 seconds.

-• Once the eggs are mostly set, break them up with a spatula and cook until fully done, another 1-2 minutes.
+• Once mostly set, break them up with a spatula and cook until fully done, another 1-2 minutes.
 Transfer the eggs to a plate and set aside.

 Scrambled eggs cooked in a wok, ready to be added to gluten-free fried rice.

-• Add the chopped onion and diced carrot.
-Cook for about 4-5 minutes, until the onions are translucent and the carrots are softened.
+• Add the remaining 1 tablespoon olive oil to the same pan.
+Add the diced 1 cup yellow onion and diced 1 cup carrot and cook for 4-5 minutes, until the onions are translucent and the carrots have softened.

 Add the Rice:

-• Add the tamari, sesame oil, black pepper, and red pepper flakes.
-Toss the rice to evenly coat it with the sauces.
+• Add 3 tablespoons gluten-free tamari, 1 tablespoon toasted sesame oil, ¼ teaspoon black pepper, and ⅛ teaspoon red pepper flakes.
+Toss to evenly coat the rice.
+Cook another 2-3 minutes, stirring as needed.

 Gluten-free fried rice being stir-fried with a red spatula in the wok.